desmondlab/nodejs-session-login/readme.md

 Session store:

-In general, session can be saved in :
+In general, session can be stored in :
 1. memory storage
 2. cookie
 3. memory caching, e.g. redis or memcached etc (the most common)